amunozo/amunozo.github.io/index.md

 ### Publications
 #### 2023
 Alberto Muñoz-Ortiz, Carlos Gómez-Rodríguez, and David Vilares.
 [Assessment of Pre-Trained Models Across Languages and Grammars](https://arxiv.org/abs/2309.11165).
 In IJCNLP-AACL 2023 The 13th International Joint Conference on Natural Language Processing and the 3rd Conference of the Asia-Pacific Chapter of the Association for Computational Linguistics, Bali, Indonesia.

 Alberto Muñoz-Ortiz, and David Vilares.
+LyS A Coruña at GUA-SPA@IberLEF2023: [Multi-Task Learning with Large Language Model Encoders for Guarani-Spanish Code Switching Analysis](https://ruc.udc.es/dspace/handle/2183/33478), in: Proceedings of IberLEF 2023, Jaén, Spain

+Alberto Muñoz-Ortiz, and David Vilares.
 2023.
 [Another Dead End for Morphological Tags?
 Perturbed Inputs and Parsing](https://aclanthology.org/2023.findings-acl.459/).
 In Findings of the Association for Computational Linguistics: ACL 2023, pages 7301–7310, Toronto, Canada.
 Association for Computational Linguistics.